hansonmcoombs/training-basic_python/sphinx/source/functions.rst

     # complexity of the enumerate object
     list(enumerate(my_list, start=10)) # FYI the space after the comma and no spaces between the '=' is pep8 standard

+    # above we passed the arguments as show in the documentation
-    # also we can pass everything as kwargs in any order we choose
+    # we can also pass everything as kwargs in any order we choose
     list(enumerate(iterable=my_list, start=10))
     list(enumerate(start=10, iterable=my_list))